 It’s hard to continually come up with good passwords so I suggest using a site like strong password generator to randomly suggest strong passwords for your online accounts and even home Wi-Fi network.

 I keep all of my passwords in a Word document table.
 Old school, I know.
-But I back up my files daily with Carbonite, so I can look up my passwords whenever I need to.
+But I back up my files daily with IDrive, so I can look up my passwords whenever I need to.

 Only Use Secure Wi-Fi

 Never check a bank balance or financial statement using an unsecured Wi-Fi network like at a coffee shop or library.
 I don’t even check email using an unsecured Wi-Fi.

 You never know who’s lurking around those free networks ready to pounce on your personal data.
 A serious tip for widows that can help protect your identity is to only use secure Wi-Fi.